xixilele1990/swap-meet/README.md

 3. Run the tests!

 ```
-$ python3 -m pytest
+$ python -m pytest
 ```

+### !callout-info

+## `python -m`?
-Callout: Why is the command `python3 -m pytest`?
-The `python3 -m` command says "execute what's to the right, and include the current project."
+Why is the command `python -m pytest`?
+The `python -m` command says "execute what's to the right, and include the current project."
 In general, the pytest package needs to be able to discover our tests and our source code.
-Therefore, `python3 -m pytest` runs the `pytest` command, and ensures that our tests and source code are discoverable.
+Therefore, `python -m pytest` runs the `pytest` command, and ensures that our tests and source code are discoverable.

+### !end-callout

 4. Focus on the top test failure.
 Read through the test failure, and understand why the failure is happening.
 Confirm your findings with a classmate.